-23.11 Initial Placement on Salary Schedule for Non-Degreed Members.
+23.12 Initial Placement on Salary Schedule for Non-Degreed Members.

 A non-degreed member must have at least three (3) years full-time experience in the area to be taught and will be placed at the BA-0 step/column of the salary schedule.
 If that member has full-time experience in excess of three (3) years, the member will receive credit for one-half (1/2) of those years, not to exceed ten (10) years.
+The Board also may grant a non-degreed member up to three (3) years of experience credit for years of active military service in the Armed Forces of the United States; however, any combined years of experience shall not exceed a maximum of ten (10) years.

-23.12 Exceptions for Positions Requiring Unique Qualifications.
+23.13 Exceptions for Positions Requiring Unique Qualifications.